 Now, compare what you’ve just read with your experience of “gamification” of meetings.

 If you’re like me, there’s no comparison between the experience of playing a game well and the experience (often negative) of participating in “gamified” conference sessions.
 The former is transcendent, the latter often something to avoid.

 As I wrote last week, gamification concentrates on competition and rewards to encourage participation.
 Proponents don’t directly address whether gamification actually leads to joy and fun.
 Instead, they imply it by including a version of the word “game”.

 As game designer and author Ian Bogost put it:

 “The rhetorical power of the word “gamification” is enormous, and it does precisely what the bullshitters want: it takes games—a mysterious, magical, powerful medium that has captured the attention of millions of people—and it makes them accessible in the context of contemporary business.”

 —Ian Bogost, Gamification is Bullshit (2011)

 Yes, competitive experiences can be fun.
 (Though, as I write this on the morning of Super Bowl Sunday 2020, I’m wondering how much fun the Chiefs and Buccaneer players will experience.)
-It turns out that including competition into a well-played game is surprisingly tricky.
-Bernie, who designed events and computer games in the 1970’s and 80’s, wrote extensively about this, including the roles of coaches and spectators.
+It turns out that including competition in a well-played game is surprisingly tricky.
+Bernie, who designed events and computer games in the 1970s and ’80s, wrote extensively about this, including the roles of coaches and spectators.

 Yes, rewards can be fun too, provided the rewards are really, well, rewarding.